thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

 ---

-* `--summary_n_recursion`: int, default `0`
+* `--summary_n_recursion`: int, default `1`
-    * will recursively summarize the summary this many times.
-The idea is to deal with very long summary (think books etc).
+    * after summarizing, will go over the summary that many times to fix indentation, repetitions etc.
         * 0 means disabled.
-        * 1 means that the original summary will be summarized once again.
+        * 1 means that the original summary will be checked once.
-        * 2 means that the original summary, will be sumarized, then its summary will be sumarized again.
+        * 2 means that the original summary, will checked, then the check version will be checked again.
+        We stop when equilibrium is reached (meaning the summary did not change).
     * If `--out_file` is used, each intermediate summary will be saved with the name `{out_file}.n.md` with n being the n-1th recursive summary.